rotheconrad/ROCker_Macrolide_Models/02_mph/README.md

 **Results:**

 #### mphAll - 100 bp reads
-- Total number of entries in hmm file: 27806
+- Total number of entries in hmm file: 5914
 - Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 27806
+- Number of best hit entries written to new file: 5914

 #### mphAll - 150 bp reads
-- Total number of entries in hmm file: 26264
+- Total number of entries in hmm file: 4620
-- Number of duplicate hmm matches: 2
+- Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 26262
+- Number of best hit entries written to new file: 4620

 #### mphAll - 250 bp reads
-- Total number of entries in hmm file: 19582
+- Total number of entries in hmm file: 3395
-- Number of duplicate hmm matches: 11
+- Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 19571
+- Number of best hit entries written to new file: 3395

 #### mphAll - 300 bp reads
-- Total number of entries in hmm file: 17942
+- Total number of entries in hmm file: 2966
-- Number of duplicate hmm matches: 13
+- Number of duplicate hmm matches: 2
-- Number of best hit entries written to new file: 17929
+- Number of best hit entries written to new file: 2964

 #### mphA - 100 bp reads
-- Total number of entries in hmm file: 16628
+- Total number of entries in hmm file: 16570
 - Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 16628
+- Number of best hit entries written to new file: 16570

 #### mphA - 150 bp reads
-- Total number of entries in hmm file: 17457
+- Total number of entries in hmm file: 13389
-- Number of duplicate hmm matches: 2
+- Number of duplicate hmm matches: 1
-- Number of best hit entries written to new file: 17455
+- Number of best hit entries written to new file: 13388

 #### mphA - 250 bp reads
-- Total number of entries in hmm file: 13195
+- Total number of entries in hmm file: 9440
-- Number of duplicate hmm matches: 0
+- Number of duplicate hmm matches: 1
-- Number of best hit entries written to new file: 13195
+- Number of best hit entries written to new file: 9439

 #### mphA - 300 bp reads
-- Total number of entries in hmm file: 11702
+- Total number of entries in hmm file: 8647
-- Number of duplicate hmm matches: 4
+- Number of duplicate hmm matches: 3
-- Number of best hit entries written to new file: 11698
+- Number of best hit entries written to new file: 8644

 ### c.
 Compile, score, and plot results